 Nothing’s so delicious to a sleep deprived, depleted new mom than a hot cuppa with something sweet and crunchy to dunk.
 Something to look forward to nearly as much as that first five hour stretch.
 These little gems have been on my site for ages but deserved a re-do because they’re just, so, good.

 I know I’ve said this before, but I’m not a fan of white chocolate.
 For whatever reason when the chips are baked they become something more akin to sweet little pops of velvety sugar.
-I’m just putting that out there for my fellow white chocolate haters who will be turned off to this recipe by simply reading the title.
+I’m just putting this out there for my fellow white chocolate haters who will be turned off to this recipe by simply reading the title.
 Worry less about the white chocolate and focus on the almond – that’s a main flavor here.
-Either way, a nice change of pace, elegant cookie for the upcoming December cookie swaps.
-Also – they freeze very well (I always freeze half the batch, cooked) so make them now and you’ll have something on hand when the (wonderful) crazy of Christmas begins.
+If you’re new to the biscotti game this is a great one to start with.
+The dough is like play-dough, super easy to work with.
+Lastly – they freeze very well (I always freeze half the batch, cooked), so make and enjoy now and again in a few weeks!

 White Chocolate Cranberry Biscotti

 2 1/2 c. all purpose flour

 1 tsp. baking powder

 1 c. sugar